Snyk/docs/_docs_docker/2_testing.md

 We scan Docker images by extracting the image layers and inspecting the package manager manifest info.
 We then compare every OS package installed in the image against our [Docker vulnerability database](/vuln?type=linux).

-To test an image, make sure it is pulled locally (i.e. `docker pull ubuntu:latest`).
+To test an image, make sure it is built (i.e. `docker build ...`) or pulled locally (i.e. `docker pull ubuntu:latest`).
-* Run `snyk test --docker ubuntu:latest` to test the image for vulnerabilities.
+* Run `snyk test --docker myapp:mytag` to test the image for vulnerabilities.
-* Run `snyk test --docker myapp:latest —file=./myapp/Dockerfile` to test the image for vulnerabilities, and get a more detailed remediation advice for your image by passing the local Dockerfile.
+* Run `snyk test --docker myapp:mytag --file=path/to/Dockerfile` or `snyk test --docker myapp:mytag --base-image=mybase:latest` to test the image for vulnerabilities and get remediation advice for the base image of your Dockerfile.
 * Run `snyk monitor --docker ubuntu:latest` to create a snapshot of the image's dependencies for continuous monitoring.